Alek6/Furniture-store/README.md

 Create a variable called `customer_one_tax` and set it equal to `customer_one_total` times `sales_tax`.

 15. Add the sales tax to the customer’s total cost.

+16. Let’s start printing up their receipt!
+Begin by printing out the heading for their itemization.<br>
+Print the phrase `"Customer One Items:"`.